MMTCC Safeguarding Policy

 - Professional coaches and volunteer assistants are checked by the Disclosure and Barring Service

-- Communication by text, telephone or email will be made through parents and teachers, NOT directly with the young players
+- Communication by text, telephone or email will be made through parents, carers and teachers, NOT directly with the young players and vulnerable adults.

-- The coaching Professional will provide first aid during coaching sessions.
+- A First Aider will be on site during coaching sessions.
 First Aid boxes are kept up to date and are located by the entrance to the court playing area where a defibrillator is also positioned

 - Accidents will be recorded in the Club’s Accident logbook.
 The Club’s Accident Procedure Policy is to be found on page 8